 (20) Jesus spoke of "the mystery of the seven stars" which John had seen in Christ's right hand and the seven golden lampstands (Rev. 1:20).
 He explained the mystery: "The seven stars are the angels of the seven churches, and the seven lampstands are the seven churches."

 (21) John heard an angel say that "in the days of the voice of the seventh angel, when he is about to sound, then the mystery of God is finished, as He preached to His servants the prophets" (Rev. 10:7).
 I believe "the mystery of God" in this context is the remainder of the judgments that will befall an evil world prior to and including the time of Christ's Second Coming and the Great White Throne Judgment as recorded in Revelation 10:8-20:15.

 (22) The Apostle John witnessed a vision of a Great Prostitute on whose name was written a mystery, "Babylon the Great, the Mother of Harlots and of the Abominations of the Earth" (Rev. 17:5).
 So this Prostitute, Babylon the Great is identified as a mystery, consisting of ominous truth about a false religion that was revealed to John.

-(23) An angel told John, "I will tell you the mystery of the woman and of the beast that carries her, which has the seven heads and the ten horns.
-My working hypothesis is that the prostitute is a wealthy, false world religion with world-wide political and commercial influence.
+(23) An angel told John, "I will tell you the mystery of the woman and of the beast that carries her, which has the seven heads and the ten horns" (Rev. 17:7).
+My working hypothesis is that the prostitute is a wealthy, false world religion with world-wide political and commercial influence at the time of fulfillment.
 She is riding astride a beast which I believe to be a future Revived Roman Empire that develops into a world-class power.
 For more specific identification of this mystery see also "What is the Identity of Babylon, the Great Prostitute in Revelation 17:1-19:6?"